bavc/signalserver/README.md

 Create a directly where you want to mount the file volume for signalserver. (default is /file) So create /file directly if you don't have a strong preference about it.

 Also make sure you give the /file directly the full permission.
-It may give an error if you don't give full permission. ß
+It may give an error if you don't give full permission.

 Then you click on docker icon on the top right bar and select "preferences" and select "File Sharing" tab